-The shortcuts setting (see "Fixture settings" on page 25) determines whether the effect wheels take the shortest path between two positions, crossing the open position if necessary, or always avoid the open position.
+The shortcuts setting determines whether the CMY effect wheels take the shortest path between two positions, crossing the open position if necessary, or always avoid the open position so that cyan, magenta and yellow are never completely removed from the light output during scene changes.
 The setting may be overridden on the speed channel (only available in DMX mode 2 - see "DMX mode" on page 47).